cmandrell/debi/README.md

 ## Quick Start

-If you're already familiar with using git or github,
+If you are already familiar with using git through something like VS Code, or Git Desktop, you can get the code from [https://github.com/Dynamic-Eclipse-Broadcast-Initiative/debi.git](here).
 ```
+winget install --id Git.Git -e --source winget
 git clone https://github.com/Dynamic-Eclipse-Broadcast-Initiative/debi.git
 ```
 to fetch the scripts to your system.